-The Phase I and Phase II WIPs and two-year milestones include descriptions of efforts currently underway or planned to improve tracking, reporting, and assessing the effectiveness of implementation actions.
+Partnership efforts are currently underway or planned to improve tracking, reporting, and assessing the effectiveness of implementation actions.
 In addition, the Bay watershed jurisdictions are in the process of developing new and revising existing BMP tracking, verification, and reporting protocols and programs.
 As the CBP tracks partners’ progress toward goals for cleaner waters, verifying that practices are being implemented correctly and are reducing nutrient and sediment pollution as expected will be critical in measuring success.
-EPA, the Bay watershed jurisdictions, local governments, the private sector and nongovernmental organizations will use these data to inform accountability and adaptive decision-making, and redirect management actions and resources.
+EPA, the Bay watershed jurisdictions, local governments, the private sector and nongovernmental organizations use these data to inform accountability and adaptive decision-making, and redirect management actions and resources.

-Specific efforts include the use of the National Environmental Information Exchange Network (NEIEN) to seamlessly exchange information between existing federal, state or district databases and the suite of CBP decision support tools.
-Tracking data and models will be used, along with ambient monitoring data, to assess WIP and milestone commitments and progress.

 The WIPs also evaluate the current legal, regulatory, programmatic, financial, staffing and technical capacity to deliver the implementation of reductions sufficient to achieve the target loads in the Bay TMDL.
 As part of their evaluation, the Bay watershed jurisdictions considered whether additional reductions could be achieved with existing capacity (funding, authorities and sustainability).
-The evaluation of existing capacity includes programs and rules, a comprehensive assessment of current point source permitting/treatment upgrade schedules and funding programs, nonpoint source control funding, existing permitting and incentive-based programs and regulations.
+The evaluation of existing capacity includes programs and rules, a comprehensive assessment of current point source permitting/treatment upgrade schedules and funding programs, nonpoint source control funding, existing permitting and incentive-based programs and regulationsSpecific efforts include the use of the National Environmental Information Exchange Network (NEIEN) to seamlessly exchange information between existing federal, state or district databases and the suite of CBP decision support tools.
+Tracking data and models will be used, along with ambient monitoring data, to assess WIP and milestone commitments and progress.

+The Phase 6 Watershed model calibration was completed in 2017.
+Different calibration methods were assessed for the calibration of flow, sediment and nutrients; a precipitation data set for the entire Phase 6 simulation period from 1985 to 2011 was developed, applied and calibrated; new calibration stations allowed by the expansion of the simulation period were applied and calibrated; and the changes that are due only to the change in the hydrology calibration were assessed, quantified and documented.
+A summary of the calibration results is available through the CBP Modeling Team web page.
+A comparison of the WRTDS data and the Phase 6 calibration data are available on the CAST nontidal water quality dashboard.

+Historical implementation data submitted by the jurisdictions was reviewed and updated by the CBP partnership, confirming that BMPs are still in place and ensuring that accurate information is included in the modeling tools.
+Information on BMP implementation was submitted and reviewed to ensure maximum accuracy for calibrating the Phase 6 Watershed Model; planning and reporting on future actions; using monitoring data to assess impacts of past efforts, since understanding the factors affecting observed trends in water quality requires a clear understanding of what actions have been implemented over time; and assessing the critical period of 1993-1995.

+The CBP partnership also worked with the U.S. Army Corps of Engineers Lower Susquehanna River Watershed Assessment (LSRWA) study and the STAR midpoint assessment work plan for the assessment of trapping capacity behind dams, especially the Conowingo, as well as greater representation of local impoundments and reservoirs throughout the Phase 6 Watershed Model.

 The jurisdictions and EPA, through the WIPs and evaluations of the WIPs, respectively, identified gaps between their current capacity and the capacity they estimate is necessary to fully attain the interim and final nutrient and sediment target loads for each of the 92 segments of the Bay TMDL.
 Such gaps that the jurisdictions continue to address include:

 Financial capacity to oversee and implement MS4 and other stormwater programs